radar/ryanbigg.com/_posts/2021-03-04-getting-started-with-contracting-in-australia.markdown

 It wasn't supposed to be full-time -- but having two months off work does _nasty_ things to your bank account.
 Alas.
 So I'm working full-time (for now) as a contractor, hoping to reduce that to 4 days in the near future.

-Someone asked these questions on an Australian web developer Slack group recently:
+Another developer by the name of Susan Pan asked these questions on an Australian web developer Slack group recently:

 > Hey everyone, was wondering if there are any people here with contracting experience?
 I’m new to the industry and also new to contracting so I have no idea about the logistics of it all (working out a salary, need an abn?, legal protections, etc).
 I’d be super appreciative if anyone has any time to chat/dm about their experience?
 Thanks!